panchigowda/Retail-sales-forecast-dashboard/README.md

 1. Download the .pbix and dataset files
 2. Open it in Power BI Desktop
-3. Use filters/slicers to explore category-wise performance and KPIs
+3. Use filters/slicers to explore ineractivity in the dashboard

 ---